 Section 1: Lucerne to Interlaken Ost

+The trains on this section are referred to as the "Luzern-Interlaken Express".
 The train departs from Lucerne and passes the foot of the Pilatus mountain.
 You can see Lake Lucerne every now and then, but you will soon leave it behind you.
 You'll pass two more lakes, the Sarnersee and the Lungernsee, before the train starts climbing the Brünig Pass.
 The pass has an altitude of 1008 m, which isn't very high for Swiss standards.
 Next, the train has to descend 413 m to reach Meiringen at 595 m on the valley floor, and it uses the cogwheel track to do so.

 The train changes direction in Meiringen.
 A flat stretch through the Hasli valley follows before the train reaches Brienz along beautiful Lake Brienz.
 About 20 minutes later the train arrives in Interlaken Ost (East), which is the gateway to the Jungfrau region.